GlobalSurgery/NFHS-5-State-wise-variation-and-inequalities-in-caesarean-delivery-rates-in-India/README.md

 b.
 SPSS: You can download it from: [SPSS](https://www.ibm.com/products/spss-statistics)
 c.
 NFHS-5 Dataset : To conduct the analysis related to cesarean delivery rates, ensure that you download the relevant NFHS-5 data files.
 Follow these steps:
    i.
 Visit the [DHS Program website](https://dhsprogram.com/data/dataset/India_Standard-DHS_2020.cfm?flag=1) to download the necessary data files for analysis. ii.
-Download the Household Members Recode, Individual Recode STATA files.
-The files to download are IAPR7EDT, IAIR7EDT, respectively. iii.
-Extract the downloaded .zip or .rar files into a directory within your project folder, such as Data_raw.
+Download the Children’s Recode SPSS file named IAKR7ESV.ZIP iii.
+Extract the downloaded .zip file into a directory within your project folder, such as Data_raw.

 **File Descriptions**